Arslan-Soomro/test-lawyer-1/notes.md

 - A reranker is a must to not only get the most relevant chunks but to also remove chunks that might not help but also cause hallucinations.
 - If chunking is improved we could get more complete chunks/answers in the most relevant chunks selected by the reranker
 - Smaller chunks around 500 tokens are better at capturing the answer, but incomplete ones.
 Markdown splitting is better, semantic chunking doesn't seem to help
+- Generally the markdown splitting works better, as it is able to capture a full answer